AbsaOSS/pramen/README.md

 - `pramen-extras` - contains additional sources and sinks that are not part of the core since they add many additional dependencies.

-A Pramen data pipeline runs on a Spark cluster (standalone, Yarn, EMR, Databricks, etc).
+A Pramen's data pipeline runs on a Spark cluster (standalone, Yarn, EMR, Databricks, etc).
 API and core are provided as libraries to link.
 Usually to define data pipeline components all you need link is the API.
 Running a pipeline requires creating an uber jar containing all the dependencies.